Materials graph tutorial – Lens Studio

 Copy the Voronoi Noise two more times, and connect the Surface UV node and Time Elapsed nodes that were already there to those new ones as well.

 Next, we’re going to need some variation.
 For the second Voronoi Noise, place an Add node between it and the Elapsed Time node.
-Enter some random, high value (like 1000).
+Enter some large value (like 1000).

-Now do the same for the third noise, but make it even higher (2000).
+Now do the same for the third noise, but make it even larger (2000).

 All three noises will now be different values, but how do you join them together into one stream of data that we can plug into the Remap node?